Sensorineural Hearing Loss Guide: Restore Neural Sound Processing

 Diagnosing Sensorineural Hearing Loss

-Diagnosis starts with a thorough hearing evaluation by a hearing professional or hearing instrument specialist.
-This typically includes a physical examination of the ears and a series of hearing tests, such as audiometry, to assess the type and severity of hearing loss.
+Diagnosis starts with a thorough hearing evaluation by a hearing professional.
+This includes a physical examination of the ears and a series of hearing tests, such as audiometry, to assess the type and severity of hearing loss.
 Early diagnosis is essential for effective treatment and adapting to the condition.

 Treatment Options for Sensorineural Hearing Loss